bitcoin-dot-org/developer.bitcoin.org/examples/transactions.rst

       > UTXO_TXID=3f4fa19803dec4d6a84fae3821da7ac7577080ef75451294e71f[...]
       > UTXO_VOUT=0

-Re-run `“listunspent” </en/developer-reference#listunspent>`__.
+Re-run `“listunspent” <../reference/rpc/listunspent.html>`__.
 We now have three UTXOs: the two transactions we created before plus the coinbase transaction from block #2.
-We save the txid and `output index </en/developer-guide#term-output-index>`__ number (vout) of that coinbase UTXO to shell variables.
+We save the txid and :ref:`output index <term-output-index>` number (vout) of that coinbase UTXO to shell variables.

 .. highlight:: bash